 Acknowledgments.
 We thank the anonymous reviewers and George Drettakis for their constructive comments.
 Many thanks to Wesley Willet for the submission video and to Bruno Levy and Manmohan Chandraker for help on optimization.
 The 3D models used in this paper come from the PBRT book [PH10], the AIM@SHAPE project and the Stanford 3D scanning repository.
 The environment maps come from the ICT Graphics lab, the sIBL Archive and Bernhard Vogl.
 This work was funded in part by NSF grants CCF-0924968, IIS-1011832, CCF-0643552.
-We also thank Intel, NVIDIA, Adobe, Pixar and Autodesk for additional support through equipment and funding.
-Emmanuelle Chapoulie is supported by the Regional Council of Provence Alpes-Côte d'Azur.
+UC Berkeley thanks Intel, NVIDIA, Adobe Systems and Pixar for additional support through equipment and funding.
+INRIA acknowledges the generous support of NVIDIA (Professor Partnership Program), Autodesk (Software donation of Maya and 3DSMax), Adobe Systems (research donation) and the Regional Council of Provence Alpes-Côte d'Azur.